 Step 5: Measure and review

-Many of the issues that affect customer satisfaction span functional boundaries and so organisations must establish cross-functional teams to develop and implement action plans.
+Many of the issues that affect customer satisfaction span functional boundaries and so businesses must establish cross-functional teams to develop and implement action plans.
 One of the best ways of achieving this involvement by different groups of employees is to involve them in the whole process.

 When the survey results are available, they should be shared with the same groups that were involved right at the beginning.
-Workshops are an excellent environment for analysing the survey findings and driving through action planning.
+Workshops are an excellent environment for analyzing the survey findings and driving through action planning.
 These are occasions when the survey data can be made user friendly and explained so that it is moved from something that has been collected and owned by the researcher to something that is believed in and found useful by the people that will have to implement the changes.